 Reviewing the ballot After scanning, the electronic images are viewed.
 Reviewers are adjudicating ballots by reviewing overvotes (more than one choice marked), undervotes (no choices marked), and write-ins.
 Workers use the Voter Intent Manual to ensure decisions are made consistently.
 Any unresolved ballots are reviewed by the Canvassing Board.
 Watch adjudication livestream

-Reporting results Results of the election are unknown until after 8:00 pm August 3.
+Reporting results Results of the election are unknown until after 8:00 pm November 2.
 Tabulation occurs at 8:00 pm election night, and posted to our website soon after.
-Results are uploaded daily after August as long as there are enough ballots to be counted.
-The Primary Election will be certified on August 17.
+Results are uploaded daily after November 2 as long as there are enough ballots to be counted.
+The General Election will be certified on November 23.